 About the running I do, wherever I go.
 It's the greatest thing in the world to seek out fresh places to run.
 With a map, a river or lake or even city streets, I can plot my own adventures and be an explorer.
-I almost always end up with a totally positive experience.
+And now I’m hiking too so there’s a whole new world of exploration.

 Four races and some patchwork